 Maybe there was another way to destroy the cube.
 Maybe I could have just melted it down, or turned it to glass with something in his lab.
 I didn’t know.
 Didn’t want to think about it.
 For some reason, I really wanted Emile to see Nantes, and this was as good a reason as any.

 Thanks for reading the complete first arc of Winoc the Traveler!
 I’ll start on the second part this spring.
-For now, back to National Novel Writing Month.
+If you made it this far – please leave me a review at the link below and tell me what you think!
+I’d really appreciate it.